 To get the most from your fitness routine, you always need to know if your on track.
+That is, you need to know how much progress your making with your routine.

 There are a more than few ways to calculate your body fat.
 However, most require the use of some sort of body fat measuring device such as body fat calipers.
 The use of such fat measuring instruments are pretty accurate but sometimes we just don't have access to these kinds of tools.